William Fèvre - Chablis Grand Cru Les Preuses Domaine 2023

 About the wine:

-Hailing from an east-facing slope that produces one of the most lively and airy wines in the range, the 2023 Chablis Grand Cru Les Preuses opens with aromas of oyster juice, orange peel, white flowers, and lemon oil.
+Grown on an east-facing hillside that produces one of the most lively and airy wines in the lineup, the 2023 Chablis Grand Cru Les Preuses opens with aromas of oyster juice, orange peel, white flowers, and lemon oil.
 Medium- to full-bodied, taut, and lively, it displays pronounced minerality, is incisive, and has a striking salinity.
 The site is so steep that special cable equipment is used for cultivation.
 2025–2050

 About the estate: